ibm-cloud-docs/cephaas/host_unmap.md

 {{site.data.keyword.attribute-definition-list}}

-# Unmap hosts
+# Unmap volume from a host
 {: #unmap-hosts}

-Unmap a volume from host by using the UI, CLI, or API.
+Unmap one or more volumes from host by using the UI, CLI, or API.
 {: shortdesc}